-The insider advice on this page is from Wendy’s Trusted Travel Experts for the Czech Republic: Gwen Kozlowski of Exeter International.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Czech Republic: Gwen Kozlowski of Exeter International.

 Gwen has been masterminding custom trips for independent travelers to Austria, the Czech Republic, Hungary, Poland, and other parts of Eastern Europe for more than a decade.
 She’s based in the U.S. but heads to the region at least twice a year to suss out new hotels and restaurants, test driving and train routes, and add to her ever-growing list of local experts—from museum curators to pastry chefs to artisanal vodka makers—who provide access and insights that you could never get otherwise.
 Unflinchingly honest and obsessively detailed-oriented, she prides herself on knowing exactly where to find the best food—and drink—in every town from Innsbruck to Budapest to Krakow, and she has such strong relationships with local hoteliers that her guests frequently receive preferential rates and VIP treatment at the most atmospheric four- and five-star hotels.

 Where to Stay and Eat